estuary/flow/site/docs/concepts/advanced/logs-stats.md

 ## Logs

-Each organization, or tenant, that uses Flow has a `logs` collection under the global `ops` prefix.
+Each organization that uses Flow has a `logs` collection under the global `ops` prefix.
-For the tenant acmeCo, it would have the name `ops/acmeCo/logs`.
+For the organization Acme Co, it would have the name `ops/acmeCo/logs`.

 These can be thought of as standard application logs: they store information about events that occur at runtime.